 Guide future content creation

 The benefits extend beyond improving PAA SEO and driving engagement.
 You can use the related questions to help develop new content ideas that will appeal to your audience.
 The People Also Ask tool offers an issue way to discover what people are asking about.
 By then following up on this knowledge to develop content that shares themes, you build topical authority.
-In this way, it becomes easier for Google to trust you on a specific topic, which in turn improves your chances of having content featured and ranking higher.
+In this way, it becomes easier for Google to trust you on a specific topic, improving your chances of having content featured and ranking higher.

 How to Optimize for People Also Ask